hkhailee/GOLDEN_unsupervised/TrainingYourOwnDataset.md

 ----------------------------------------------------------------------

 # Revaluation:
-After reading through the whole paper again, I am very sad to say that the classes assignments do not actually need to be done however it is fine to keep what we have because it wont impact anything.
-It has been reinforced that all the methodologies should be done to find best results.
+After reading through the whole paper again, it has been reinforced that all the methodologies should be done to find best results.

 # Steps for data/rico.py CONT.